dandi/dandi-archive/doc/design/doi-generation-1.md

 ## Validation process

 ### Assets
 * Whenever an asset is created (I think this is the only way to set asset metadata), it kicks off an out of band job to validate the asset metadata.
+The asset metadata should be augmented with whatever is needed to satisfy the publishasset requirements.
+Thus this task may involve several out of band operations (e.g, calculate sha256, add other required metadata).
 * The task will grab the appropriate schema for the schema version (currently just the normal `asset.json`, but hopefully soon it will use a more restrictive `publishAsset.json`) and verify that the asset metadata validates against that schema.
 The result is stored on the asset.
 * If it fails to validate, any draft dandisets which contain that asset will show in the API as `INVALID`, even if they would validate otherwise.